 He has spoken at numerous international, national, state and local conferences as a keynote speaker, presenter and panelist.
 He has written journal articles, book chapters and other types of publications that have appeared in international, national and local outlets focused on Black students and teachers, race, racism, culturally relevant pedagogy and African-centered education.

 Baba Sekou holds a doctorate in mathematics education from Morgan State University and a bachelor’s degree in mathematics education from Lincoln University.
 He has also studied at the University of the Virgin Islands in their global leadership program.
-He has studied and traveled to the African countries of Malawi, Tanzania, and Ethiopia to learn more about our cultural heritage and traditions.
+He has studied and traveled to the African countries of Malawi, Tanzania, Ethiopia, Ghana and Cameroon to learn more about our cultural heritage and traditions.

 She is an author, works as a clinical research professional, and also spends time working to uplift Black children.
-Mama Sekou attended Suffolk University and has studied and traveled to the African country of Senegal and the Caribbean Islands to learn more about our cultural heritage and traditions.
+Monkoum Tchie attended Suffolk University and has studied and traveled to the African countries of Senegal, Ghana, Gambia, Cameroon and the Caribbean Islands to learn more about our cultural heritage and traditions.

-Mama and Baba Sekou have three children: Sekou, Hakika and Haki.
+Monkoum Tchie and Baba Sekou have four children: Sekou, Hakika, Haki and Kamau.

 Sekou Afrika (also known as Sekou Davis) is a student at Ujamaa Shule, in Washington, DC.
 Ujamaa is the oldest independent Afrikan centered school in the United States.
 He plays the Afrikan drums with his brothers and sisters at Ujamaa.
 To start his formal school-based academic and social development, Sekou attended Watoto Development Center in Baltimore, MD, an Afrikan-centered institution.